PSPDFKit SDK Security

-PdfDocumentcan be encrypted with AES256-CTR and can be decrypted on-the-fly (keeping them only decrypted in-memory).
-See the
+PdfDocumentcan be encrypted with AES256-CTR and can be decrypted on the fly (keeping it only decrypted in memory).
+See

 Rendered pages will be cached to disk by default to ensure fast display and browsing.
-This cache can both be customized on the activity or fragment level and can also be turned off completely.
+This cache can be customized on both the activity and fragment level and can also be turned off completely.

-- PSPDFKit might keep parts of extracted text, annotations or password in memory to perform the requested operations.
-If rogue code has access to your application's memory, there is nothing you can do and the device has already been compromised.
-Such might happen when the device is rooted.
+- PSPDFKit might keep parts of extracted text, annotations, or passwords in memory to perform the requested operations.
+If rogue code has access to your application’s memory, there is nothing you can do and the device has already been compromised.
+This could happen if a device is rooted.

 FLAG_SECUREwindow flag in your custom activity.

 - The default value of

 PdfConfiguration.Builder#videoPlaybackEnableddepends on the exploitability of a device.
 To prevent Stagefright exploits from malicious videos this means: